Verdenroz/finance-query/README.md

 The exposed endpoint to the API is https://43pk30s7aj.execute-api.us-east-2.amazonaws.com/prod

 An x-api-key header must be added to all requests.
 The demo key is **FinanceQueryDemoAWSHT** (500 requests/day)

+Again, remember the websockets above are not available through Lambda.
+If you deploy to Render instead, you will be able to connect to the websockets through a request that looks like `wss://***.onrender.com`

 ## Run Locally